awalterschulze/learning/Finance.md

 ## Virtual Banks

-  - [N26](https://www.n26.com) Based in Germany and useful for credit card.
   - [Revolut](https://www.revolut.com/) Based in UK and useful for currency exchange.
   - [Monzo](https://monzo.com/) Based in UK and useful for direct debit.